chairbender/my-virtual-pet-collection/README.md

 the various games, toys, devices, brands, and franchises depicted or linked to in the repository and app.

 All names, marks, emblems and images are registered trademarks of their respective owners.

+### Contribution

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `my-virtual-pet-collection` by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.